 And here we see the cockpit viewed from starboard.

-Lastly, here is view from starboard of the forward topsides and cabin roof.
+Lastly, here is a view from starboard of the forward topsides and cabin roof.

 Clear coating is always fun because it covers large areas really quickly!